VS-35 (1986–1988)

 Air Anti-Submarine Squadron 35 known as the Boomerangs was reestablished in 1986 as the Anti-Submarine Warfare squadron of CVW-10 which was also created that same year.
 During its short active service, it flew the Lockheed S-3A Viking before CVW-10 along with it were disestablished in 1988.

 History

-VS-35 was reestablished as a pre-establishment detachment on September 10, 1986.
+VS-35 was reestablished as a pre-establishment detachment on 10 September 1986.
 During this time, VS-35 was soon assigned to CVW-10 and given the tail code "NM".
 VS-35 was originally supposed to deploy with USS Independence in 1986 but did this not happen.
-Between July 24, 1987, to August 5, 1987, VS-35 deployed onboard USS Enterprise along the west coast.
-After this deployment, it was still planned that CVW-10 would deploy with Independence, but by the time Independence completed her SLEP-life upgrade, VS-35 was decommissioned on June 1, 1988.
+Between 24 July 1987, to 5 August 1987, VS-35 deployed onboard USS Enterprise along the west coast.
+After this deployment, it was still planned that CVW-10 would deploy with Independence, but by the time Independence completed her SLEP-life upgrade, VS-35 was decommissioned on 1 June 1988.
 According to a U.S. Navy document, VS-35 was only equipped with 7 S-3A Vikings compared to other VS squadrons which had 9 to 11 aircraft.

 VS-35 would be reestablished again in 1990 under the new name "Blue Wolves".